ReActivityPodcast/reactivitypodcast.github.io/_posts/2021-07-06-cross-platform-developement.markdown

 background: '/assets/images/posts/cross-platform-dev.jpeg'
 ---

 What is cross-platform mobile development?
 Is it writing in a single language and running it on both Android and iOS?
 Or is it writing common business logic in a common language and share with native platform code?
 Is it HTML/JS or C++ or can it be your regular kotlin and swift?
-Listen to find out more about Cross-platform development, how it evolved over the years and what it means for Native Android or iOS developers.
+Find out more about Cross-platform development, how it evolved over the years and what it means for Native Android or iOS developers.

 Listen to the show here:
 <iframe src="https://anchor.fm/reactivity/embed/episodes/Cross-Platform-App-Development-e13knph" width="100%" frameborder="0" scrolling="no"></iframe>